yazgoo/fuse_kafka/README.md

 For example, `src/plugins/input/overlay.c` has a unit test `src/plugins/input/overlay_test.c`

-As for the rest of the project, We use minunit for that.
+As for the rest of the project, we use minunit for that.
-Just include `minuti.h`, your plugin source.
+Just include `minuti.h` and your plugin source.
 Define your unit test functions, as for example:

 ```C